PyRigi/PyRigi/doc/userguide/api/graph_store.md

 {class}`~pyrigi.graphDB.models.column_def.ColumnDef`, and the statistics containers) support its query and reporting interface.

-For a step-by-step walkthrough with explanations, see the how-to guide {ref}`graph-database-interface`.
+PyRigi does not distribute a populated database.
+Build one yourself by opening a store and ingesting your own graph6 files; the how-to guide {ref}`graph-database-interface` walks through the full workflow.

 ## Examples